-Tam works by day as a handy-person under the name Handy Tam.
-By night, she is a LGBTQQA Youth Worker, volunteering at BAGLY and working with The Theatre Offensive's True Colors: Out Youth Theater Troupe, alternating as Production Manager and Assistant Director.
-She also leads forest bathing through Toadstool Walks.
+When not cleaning the Eliot Schoolhouse, Tam leads forest bathing through Toadstool Walks, and works as a handy-person under the name Handy Tam.
+As an LGBTQQA Youth Worker, she has volunteered at BAGLY and worked with The Theatre Offensive's True Colors: Out Youth Theater Troupe, alternating as Production Manager and Assistant Director.
 She meditates regularly and strives to create safe, compassionate and oppression-free learning environments.

 Charles Sandler, ex officio